 All training will be provided by the school in order to support participants in having a successful Expedition.
 Sessions will include what Navigation, equipment, camp craft and safety and much more.
 At MVC we offer a hiring service for some group equipment from the school in return for a small fee.
 We are currently offer tents and stoves for hire.

 Due to the effects of Covid-19 there has been some changes with the way we run Expeditions and training at MVC.
 Currently training is postponed until after Christmas with an aim to run Expeditions still in the summer term.

 This is an adventurous and life-enhancing programme currently available to young people in Years 11 and 12 and takes place over four weeks during the summer holidays.
 Participants embark on an outdoor adventure residential, followed by a local residential week to enhance their personal skills.
 The final two weeks are spent designing and delivering a project that will have a positive impact on their community.
 The cost of the programme previously has been £50 or £10 for those receiving Free School Meals.
 Bursaries are also available.

 Read feedback from former Melbourn students here.

 Work experience involves moving learning from the classroom into the world of work.
 Students will learn about work and the workplace, but more importantly, they will learn about themselves as a young adult, their skills for employment and personal qualities.
-The form for students arranging their own placements is available in the panel on the side of this page.

 Everybody is somebody